SalvatoreSantamaria/document-similarity/readme.md

 ## To easily send a post request with the REST Client Extention:
 * Download REST Client extention for VS Code (https://github.com/Huachao/vscode-restclient)

-* Navigate to *Document Similarity/routes/route.rest* and selecte "Send Request"
+* Navigate to *Document Similarity/routes/route.rest* and select "Send Request"